Reach Out For Help: How to Find a Therapist

 - does not recoil or negatively react to the expression of strong emotions.

-- is empathetic and seeks to understand what is going on for you.
+- uses empathy and seeks to understand what is going on for you.

 - is emotionally self-aware and appropriately contains his or her feelings.

-- is authentic, non-judgmental, thoughtful, and emotionally safe.
+- demonstrates authentic, non-judgmental, thoughtful, and emotionally safe.

 - picks up on your verbal and nonverbal communication.